Hawaii Lava Flow Popular With Tourists

 "Ocean entries can be quite beautiful but also quite dangerous," Babb said.

 When the lava reaches the ocean, it cools, darkens and hardens into a lava delta amid an outpouring of steam.
 The lava delta is newly created land that is unstable and can collapse without warning.

-When it collapses, even visitors standing 100 yards (meters) away can be hurt because large chunks of lava and hot water are hurled in their direction by the collapse, Babb said.
+When it collapses, even visitors standing 100 yards (metres) away can be hurt because large chunks of lava and hot water are hurled in their direction by the collapse, Babb said.